We may receive commission if you decide to use counseling services through BetterHelp or other resources on our website.

 TABLE OF CONTENTS

 Cognitive behavioral therapy is an evidenced based, problem-oriented strategy that focuses on a problem and finds a solution for it.
 People may seek CBT therapy for life stressors, such as marital distress, the death of a loved one, or job loss.
-Research backing its effectiveness also makes CBT a favored option for various mental health issues, such as depression, anxiety disorders, mood disorders, addictions, eating disorders, and phobias, among others.
+Research shows that CBT has been very effective for depression, anxiety disorders, mood disorders, addictions, eating disorders, and phobias, among others.

 CBT combines cognitive and behavioral therapies and provides you with the skills to address specific problems.
 It’s different from other talk therapies because your cognitive behavioral therapist won’t just discuss your issue and offer advice.
 They teach you skills to manage the problem you’re having now and better equip you to handle future problems.
 Getting CBT therapy can also reduce symptoms like depression, anxiety, irritability, and low self-esteem to improve your quality of life and functioning over the long term.